pestphp/docs/test-dependencies.md

 ---

 While test dependencies are uncommon, they can be useful for optimizing your tests and minimizing the need to recreate resources repeatedly.
-In the next chapter, we will explore the concept of "High Order Testing": [High Order Testing](/docs/high-order-testing)
+In the next chapter, we will explore how you can create plugins: [Creating Plugins](/docs/creating-plugins)